nightwatchman6455/gpoedit/README.md

 METRONOME
 Written by Nightwatchman6455

 Used to manipulate GPO Active Directory settings.
-See
+See http://nightwatchman.me/post/184884366363/gpo-abuse-and-you for more info.

 USAGE: